isomerpages/govtech-corp/_about-us/What We Do/Our Capabilities.md

 ##### Smart City Technology

 This centre works on the design and implementation of a government-wide Internet of Things (IoT) infrastructure to support a range of Smart City applications.
 This infrastructure enables the connectivity of smart objects such as wearables, sensors, and mobile devices to facilitate data collection of data and management of large-scale sensor deployments.
-Formerly known as Sensors & IoT (SIOT), this centre was renamed and reorganised in January 2023 to better reflect GovTech’s focus in putting together the technologies, capabilities, and products to enable Singapore’s Smart City vision.
+Formerly known as Sensors &amp; IoT (SIOT), this centre was renamed and reorganised in January 2023 to better reflect GovTech’s focus in putting together the technologies, capabilities, and products to enable Singapore’s Smart City vision.

 ---